MohanedMashaly/anchorr/README.md

 This keeps the backend lightweight while allowing AI analysis to run efficiently without managing dedicated infrastructure.

+You will find Anchor core backend in this [repo](https://github.com/MohanedMashaly/acnhor-edge-function).
 ## How AI was used in Anchor :